-As the device contain a 12-bit A/D converter, its full-scale converted digitised value is equal to FFFH.
-Since the full-scale analog input value is equal to the VDD voltage, this gives a single bit analog input value of V{DD} /4096.
-The diagram show the ideal transfer function between the analog input value and the digitised output value for the A/D converter.
+As the devices contain a 12-bit A/D converter, its full-scale converted digitised value is equal to FFFH.
+Since the full-scale analog input value is equal to the VDD voltage, this gives a single bit analog input value of VDD divided by 4096.